Gibbons-Lab/isb_course_2021/docs/16S/talk.md

 <!-- .slide: data-background="var(--primary)" class="dark" -->

-## But what organisms are there in our sample?
+## What organisms are present in our samples?

-We are still just working with sequences and have no idea what *organisms* those correspond to.
+We are still just working with sequences and we have no idea what *organisms* those sequences correspond to.

 <br>